SQLite FAQ - How do I create an autoincrement field in SQLite?

-You define a SQLite autoincrement field (also known as a serial, identity, or primary key field) with this syntax:
+You define a SQLite autoincrement field (also known in other databases as a serial, identity, or primary key field) with this syntax:

 Here's what this SQLite autoincrement syntax looks like in a complete SQLite database table definition: